- About Us

 - Inaugural CHEIRON Conference 2024

-- Nietzsche and Critical Posthumanism, Transhumanism, and Metahumanism 2024
+- Nietzsche and Critical Posthumanism 2024

 - Venice between East, West and Itself 2025